 It’s a pretty exciting week in the YA world!
-Here are four YA books coming out tomorrow:
+Here are four YA books coming out this week:

 Don’t Date Rosa Santos by Nina Moreno